Thomas Say

 Thomas Say (June 27, 1787 – October 10, 1834) was an American entomologist, conchologist, and herpetologist.
 His studies of insects and shells, numerous contributions to scientific journals, and scientific expeditions to Florida, Georgia, the Rocky Mountains, Mexico, and elsewhere made him an internationally known naturalist.
 Say has been called the father of American descriptive entomology and American conchology.
 He served as librarian for the Academy of Natural Sciences of Philadelphia, curator at the American Philosophical Society (elected in 1817), and professor of natural history at the University of Pennsylvania.

 Early life and education

 Born in Philadelphia into a prominent Quaker family, Thomas Say was the great-grandson of John Bartram, and the great-nephew of William Bartram.
 His father, Dr. Benjamin Say, was brother-in-law to another Bartram son, Moses Bartram.
-The Say family had a house, "The Cliffs" at Gray's Ferry, adjoining the Bartram family farms in Kingessing township, Philadelphia County.
-As a boy, Say often visited the family garden, Bartram's Garden, where he frequently took butterfly and beetle specimens to his great-uncle William.
+The Say family had a house, The Cliffs, at Gray's Ferry, adjoining the Bartram family farms in Kingessing Township, Philadelphia County.
+As a boy, Say often visited the family's Bartram's Garden, where he frequently took butterfly and beetle specimens to his great-uncle William.